alimsado/Python-task-scheduler-APscheduler/README.md

 You can review the execution history by checking the `log-running-task.txt` file.

+Outout of each scripts uploaded into `telnet_output.txt` file.

 ## Contributing

 Contributions are welcome!
 If you'd like to enhance or fix issues in the scripts, please open a pull request.